GallowayLabMIT/protocols/docs/training/onboarding/day_0_setup.rst

     these plugins through Firefox, you will need to explicitly right click -> "download target"; left-clicking on download links will attempt to install the Zotero plugin as a Firefox plugin, which will fail.

+* **Better Quartzy:**

+  .. admonition:: TODO

+    Unfortunately, the Quartzy interface updated, so our userscript to customize the appearance is broken. :(

-* **Better Quartzy:** While Quartzy is great for inventory purposes and the interface for the plasmid database isn't too bad, the web interface leaves a lot to be desired.
+  While Quartzy is great for inventory purposes and the interface for the plasmid database isn't too bad, the web interface leaves a lot to be desired.
 By default, you can't really read the plasmid names even after you move the "CAS #"" field to the second position: